dhuang919/Better/PRESS-RELEASE.md

   > Life is hard!
 So is forming new habits.
 Put them together, and you need some help.
 Better can help.

 ## Getting Started ##
   > Getting started with Better couldn't be easier.
 Download, login, and we'll guide you through the process of building your very first new habit!
-The first step to getting better only take a couple of minutes.
+The first step to getting better only takes a couple of minutes.